C0Assassin/rb4-to-rb2/README.md

 *  Aerosmith - Dude (Looks Like a Lady)
 *  Aerosmith - Eat the Rich
 *  Aerosmith - I Don't Want to Miss a Thing
-*  Aerosmith - Janie's Got A Gun
+*  Aerosmith - Janie's Got a Gun
-*  Aerosmith - Livin' On The Edge
+*  Aerosmith - Livin' on the Edge
-*  Aerosmith - Love In An Elevator
+*  Aerosmith - Love in An Elevator
 *  Aerosmith - Rag Doll
 *  Aerosmith - Rats in the Cellar
 *  Aerosmith - Seasons of Wither
 *  AJR - Way Less Sad
 *  Alice Cooper - Feed My Frankenstein
 *  Alice Cooper - No More Mr. Nice Guy
-*  Alice In Chains - Them Bones
+*  Alice in Chains - Them Bones
 *  Alkaline Trio - Mercy Me
 *  All That Remains - Divide
 *  All That Remains - What If I Was Nothing